jonbnewman/mobx-store-provider/README.md

 ### Defining the store

-The `AppStore` is a normal _mobx-state-tree_ model.
-In the context of this library, this is referred to as a `store`.
+The code above uses the `AppStore` _mobx-state-tree_ model.
+In the context of this _mobx-store-provider_ this is referred to as a `store`.

 ```javascript
 // AppStore.js (mobx-state-tree store/model)